 Whether it’s due to work or habit, we spend a lot of time in front of screens.
 With so many constantly checking notifications, it’s fair to say that technology is addicting.
 It seems like every day there are new updates too.
 These updates also make using digital devices easier and more fun to use.

 But it’s here where there are problems.
 After all, it’s these updates that also make it hard to want to put them down.
 The thing is, while technology does offer benefits, it comes at a price.
 In most cases, that price being it can negatively affect your life.
-Keep reading to learn more about the surprising ways technology can impact your health and wellbeing.
+That much is clear when considering the various statistics around social media use as well as the following additional effects of digital devices.

 Digital Devices Bring Depression And Anxiety